Home Opinion On Fiery Summits between US and North Korea

 In the recently held summit between the two at Hanoi, the Vietnamese capital, the two warring factions came together on the same table, in order to resolve specific pernicious issues; the chief among them is the proposal to put an end to the Korean War officially.

-As of today, the US continues to deploy around 27,000 troops in South Korea with the aim of maintaining geopolitical Peace in the region.
+As of today, the US continues to deploy around 27,000 troops in South Korea with the aim of maintaining geopolitical peace in the region.

 For this military withdrawal to take place, the US had placed certain conditions, which had to be adhered to by Pyongyang.
 That involved the complete denuclearisation of the Korean peninsula.